advayc/rhymebot/README.md

 Rhymebot: Unleash your creativity with the ultimate rhyming companion.
 Find the perfect words to elevate your writing and captivate your audience, all at the click of a button.

-Plus, with its offline capabilities, it's the convenient tool for poets to craft their masterpieces anytime, anywhere.
+it's the convenient tool for poets to craft their masterpieces anytime, anywhere.

 ## Contributing